fyfirman/eko-docs/src/content/docs/tools/custom.md

 ---
 title: Custom Tools
-description: This guide introduces how to customize tools in eko.
+description: This guide introduces how to customize tools in Eko.
 ---

 ## What is a Custom Tool?